codehouse23/wordpressbackuptool/README.md

 3. Copy inc/config.php.sample to inc/config.php
 4. Make that you have the correct rights for your installation, so that the Webserver get write access (e.g. chown -R www-data:www-data /var/www/wpbackup)
 5. Setup the array's for your different installation in inc/config.php
+6. Adjust the path of .htaccess AuthUserFile
-6. Make also sure that your Wordpress installation has write access for restore.
+7. Make also sure that your Wordpress installation has write access for restore.

 ## Shell scripting for deployment (Installation topic 2-6)